aurora-multiphysics/platypus/design/tracker.md

 - Orientation information needed when setting up hypre's AMS and ADS preconditioners not provided, since orientation information is currently calculated on-the-fly in libMesh.
 These preconditioners are thus currently unavailable to the user in both libMesh and MOOSE.

 ### Affected Problems

+- Any non-trivial problem in H(curl) or H(div) discretised with ND1 or RT FEs, respectively.

 ### Relevant MOOSE/libMesh GitHub issues/PRs